dheshanm/diskusage-rust/README.md

 ## Limitations
 - The crawler is Unix specific and uses the `std::os::unix::fs::MetadataExt` module to read file metadata.
-- The `sqlx` crate requires a valid schema to be present in the database.
+- The `sqlx` crate requires a valid schema to be present in the database, during compilation.
 This schema can be generated using the `init_db` binary.
   - This might require partial compilation of the project, which can be done using the `cargo build --bin init_db` command.

 ## Usage